-Malus Admiration is a naturally dwarf crab-apple tree, which grows slowly with a compact upright habit.
-After 10 years it is likely to be around 1.5m - 2.5m or so tall.
+Malus Admiration is a naturally dwarf crab-apple tree, which grows very slowly with a compact upright habit.

-Although the tree is small it has an exceptional blossom display, which rivals many a flowering cherry.
+Although the tree remains small it has an exceptional blossom display, which rivals many a flowering cherry.
 It is also a useful pollinator of late-flowering apple trees.

-The tiny crimson berry-like fruitlets are also borne in abundance, and persist on the tree into early December.
-Their small size makes them popular with birds such as thrushes and blackbirds which can eat them whole.
+The small crimson berry-like fruitlets are borne in abundance, and persist on the tree into early December.
+Their size makes them popular with birds such as thrushes and blackbirds which can eat them whole.

-Malus 'Admiration' was developed by Dr Donald Egolf of the US National Arboretum.
+Malus 'Admiration' was developed by Dr Donald Egolf of the US National Arboretum in the 1980s.
 In the USA it is known as Malus 'Adirondack'.

 Illustrative example of a pot-grown tree of this variety as supplied.